-The trading platform is simple, functional and particularly user-friendly, making it perfect for beginners and even intermediate-level traders, who may be less inclined to use the sometimes more daunting MT4 or MT5.
+The trading platform is simple, functional and particularly user-friendly.
 There are the usual technical analysis indicators and drawing tools, an economic calendar, plus real-time sentiment analysis.
 There are 110 technical analysis indicators alongside 22 chart/ drawing tools available, plus the important functionality to be able to save chart layouts.

 There are also the usual trading tools available for traders to help minimise losses and lock in profits such as Stop Loss, Stop Limit and Trailing Stop, but also a Guaranteed Stop Loss.
 The Guaranteed Stop limits your risk by putting an absolute limit on your potential loss and protects you against losses even if the price of the instrument suddenly moves against you (known as slippage).
 This tool is only available on some markets and comes at a cost of a wider initial trading spread.

 There is also a very impressive alerts feature.
 This allows you not only to set an alert for any individual market when it moves above or below a certain price level, but also to set an alert on a percentage change in the price for the day or for the hour.
 Furthermore, it is possible to set an alert when the trader sentiment tool moves above or below a certain level.
 Alerts can be received on the platform, via email and SMS text.